 Accompanied by a local guide, you will visit Montefeltro’s palatial residence, which today hosts the National Gallery of Marche, displaying works of art by Piero della Francesca, Tiziano, and Raffaello.

 In the afternoon, you have a special treat.
-You will visit an area where a very unusual cheese is produced, the formaggio di fossa di Sogliano.
+You will visit an area where a very unusual cheese is produced, the "formaggio di fossa di Sogliano".
 This highly-prized cheese is aged in underground pits dug out of the volcanic tuff.
-An award-winning cheesemaker and his family will host you, first acquainting you with the procedure for making this cheese.
+An award-winning cheesemaker will host you, acquainting you with the procedure for making this cheese, followed by a tasting of his family’s specialities.

 In the morning you return to the lovely place in the Romagna hills for the second cooking lesson.
-This time, you will prepare bruschette and a frittata with herbs, cappelletti in broth, meatballs Romagna style, roast pork with vegetables, and a ricotta cake.
+This time, you will prepare "bruschette" and a "frittata" with herbs, "cappelletti" in broth, meatballs Romagna style, roast pork with vegetables, and a typical dessert called zuppa inglese, the Romagna version of trifle.

-After a lovely relaxed lunch, you will return to Santarcangelo for some free time before going out for a night on the town in Rimini.
-In the late afternoon, you drive will down to Rimini and meet with your guide whose expertise is in art and cinematography.
+After a lovely relaxed lunch, you will return to Santarcangelo for some free time.
+Late afternoon, you drive will down to Rimini and meet with your guide whose expertise is in art and cinematography.
 You will learn about Rimini’s Roman and Renaissance history, then shift to the twentieth century and follow the footsteps of Italian filmmaker Federico Fellini, who was born in Rimini in 1920.

 Friday is market day in Santarcangelo, the weekly market for the town.
 Here you can find just about anything, from clothes, shoes, and kitchen items, to fruit and vegetables.
 In the morning, you are free to catch up on your sleep, or browse and shop at your leisure in the market.